 Metro: The metro is one of the fastest and easiest ways to get to and around Sants-Montjuïc.
 There are several metro lines that serve the district, such as L1 (red), L2 (purple), L3 (green) and L9 (orange).
 You can use the metro to get to places such as Plaça de Sants, Plaça d’Espanya, Paral·lel, Poble-sec or Zona Universitària.
 You can also use the Funicular de Montjuïc, which connects Paral·lel station with Montjuïc Park.
 The metro runs from 5 am to midnight on weekdays, until 2 am on Fridays and all night on Saturdays.
 You can buy single tickets or multi-trip cards at the stations or online.
 For more information, visit the official website of TMB (Transports Metropolitans de Barcelona).-

-Bus: The bus is another convenient and affordable way to get to and around Sants-Montjuïc.
+Bus: Taking the bus is another convenient and affordable way to get to and around Sants-Montjuïc.
 There are many bus lines that cover the district, such as 46, 55, D20, D50, H16 or L86.
 You can use the bus to get to places such as Sants Station, Montjuïc Castle, Poble Espanyol or Olympic Stadium.
 The bus runs from 4:30 am to 11 pm on weekdays, until 2 am on Fridays and Saturdays and all night on some lines.
 You can buy single tickets or multi-trip cards on board or at vending machines.
 For more information, visit the official website of TMB (Transports Metropolitans de Barcelona).-

 Conclusion

 Sants-Montjuïc is a part of Barcelona that deserves more attention and recognition.
 It is a part of the city that combines history and modernity, nature and culture, diversity and identity.
 It offers something for everyone, whether you are looking for culture, nature, sports or entertainment.
+It is less busy than other parts of the city, and offers a more intimate glance of the way of life of the local population.